by SteveDC, published

 Print 2 sets of this file and then tap the pieces together, leaving the top cross brace loose until you drop in your filament spool, then you can tap it in to place.

 The cross bars should be pretty tight and not require glue or anything.

 Filament stand by SteveDC is licensed under the Creative Commons - Attribution - Share Alike license.

-We're sure SteveDC would love to see what you've printed - take a photo and share it on Thingiverse as a Make.
+We're sure SteveDC would love to see what you've printed.
+Please document your print and share a Make with the community.

 To post a Make simply visit this Thing again and click I Made One to start uploading your photo.
 It’s even easier to post a Make via the Thingiverse Mobile app (available via Google Play and Apple App Store).